 Sarcasm with the written word is skill; a skill many of us do not have.
 The problem is, using sarcasm in your business email can be incorrectly perceived as being rude, terse or worse.

-If you are not careful, that sarcasm can be amplified by a power of 10!?
-Based on the situation and the emotions involved, the recipient may very well read into your sarcastic comment meaning that you did not intend — or much more than you intended!
+If you are not careful, that sarcasm can be amplified more than you expect.
+Based on the situation and the emotions involved, the recipient may very well read into your sarcastic comment meaning that you did not intend.
+Or much more than you intended!

-Think about it this way.
-You could send that very same sarcastic comment to 5 different contacts and find that each instilled a different level of meaning to your words.
+You could send that very same sarcastic comment to 5 different contacts.
+Only to find that each impart a different perception of your words.
 Their reactions will be based on their relationship with you and/or the topic at hand.
-Why take that risk?

 Wait and Reconsider

-If you find you are being sarcastic in an email, maybe it’s best you wait until the next day to see if you feel the same.
+If you find you are being sarcastic in an email, read it out loud.
+Does it sound the way you want?
 Better yet think hard and long if your sense of humor is something that you know will be appreciated by the other side.

 Have a question you would like me to post about?